RedwoodMMO/RedwoodPlugins/README.md

 ⚠️ **You cannot use GitHub's "Download ZIP" option!** ⚠️

-This repository containers submodules (that are recursive), and GitHub's ZIP functionality will not pull these for you.
+This repository containers submodules (that are recursive) and LFS data, and GitHub's ZIP functionality will not pull these for you.

 ### Using git